klatchu27/dsa/README.md

 # DSA
-This contains code of classes or some functions which are frequently used by me in competitive programming
+This contains code of classes of some data structures or some functions of algorithm which are frequently used by me in competitive programming